Denmark passes law to move asylum centers outside the EU

 (CNN)Denmark has passed a law allowing it to relocate asylum seekers to third countries while their asylum claims are processed, in a move that has drawn sharp condemnation from human rights groups.

-The bill, which was approved in Danish parliament on Thursday, paves the way for offshore asylum centers outside the European Union, a press officer for the Danish parliament told CNN.
+The bill paves the way for the establishment of offshore asylum centers outside the European Union.
+It was approved in Danish parliament on Thursday, a parliamentary press officer told CNN.

 The legislation aims to send asylum seekers to reception centers in third countries once a quick process has been completed in Denmark.
 But the government has yet to outline where these centers will be placed, as it has not reached an agreement with a third country, Danish government spokesperson on immigration Rasmus Stoklund told CNN.